Sushil584/My-new-project/README.md

 ## How is it used?

 Describe the process of using the solution.
 In what kind situations is the solution needed (environment, time, etc.)?
-Who are the users, what kinds of needs should be taken into account?
+Who are the users, what kinds of needs should be taken into account

-Images will make your README look nice!
-Once you upload an image to your repository, you can link link to it like this (replace the URL with file path, if you've uploaded

 # write your solution here